Connection Over Oracle Network

 This topic describes one way to set up a connection between an Oracle Cloud Infrastructure Classic IP network and an Oracle Cloud Infrastructure virtual cloud network (VCN).
 The connection runs over Oracle's network.

-Another option is to connect the two clouds with an IPSec VPN.
-For more information, see Connection Over IPSec VPN.
+Another option is to connect the two clouds with Site-to-Site VPN.
+For more information, see Connection Over Site-to-Site VPN.

 - You can run a hybrid workload between your Oracle Cloud Infrastructure Classic and Oracle Cloud Infrastructure environments.